Remember When Montgomery Gentry Played With Lynyrd Skynyrd?

 Gentry died on Sept.
 8, 2017 in a helicopter crash prior to a scheduled Montgomery Gentry gig in New Jersey.
 He was laid to rest in a public ceremony at the Grand Ole Opry in Nashville that included performances from performances from Trace Adkins, Charlie Daniels, Little Big Town and Vince Gill.

-Eddie Montgomery has taken off the rest of 2017 to mourn, but he did return to the stage at the 2017 CMA Awards as part of a tribute to Gentry.
-He plans to hit the road in January of 2018 to keep on bringing the songs he and Gentry created to their fans.
+Eddie Montgomery took of the rest of the year to mourn, but he did return to the stage at the 2017 CMA Awards as part of a tribute to Gentry.
+He's on the road in 2018 to keep on bringing the songs he and Gentry created to their fans.

 Remembering Montgomery Gentry's Troy Gentry